xCDAT/xcdat/docs/index.rst

 Getting Started
 ---------------

-The best resource for getting started with xCDAT is via our `documentation page`_.
+The best resource for getting started is the `xCDAT documentation page`_.
 This page provides general guidance for setting up xCDAT in an Anaconda environment on your local `computer`_ or on an `HPC/Jupyter`_ environment.
 We also include an `API Overview`_ and `Gallery`_ to highlight xCDAT functionality.

-.. _documentation page: index.rst
+.. _xCDAT documentation page: index.rst
 .. _computer: getting-started.rst
 .. _HPC/Jupyter: getting-started-hpc-jupyter.rst
 .. _API Overview: api.rst